cl2534/RecipeWorld/README.md

   username: "recipeworld",
   hash: // a password hash,
   likedRecipe: // an array of references to Likes
-  posts: //an array of reference to Posts
+  myRecipe: //an array of reference to Posts
 }
 ```